Daniel Woolard: Professional career

 Woolard was cleared of his concussion symptoms during the 2012 Playoffs, and continued his stay as one of the most consistent players on the backline for DC United in 2013.
 Since joining the Black-and-Red on Jan.
 6, 2011, Woolard has never played less than 20 games in each his first three seasons.
 In 2013, he played and started 27 games and dished out one assist while logging the fourth most minutes on the team (2,235).

 He was released following the 2013 season and retired from professional soccer thereafter.

 Personal life

-Upon retiring from professional soccer, Daniel Woolard enrolled in law school at Samford University's Cumberland School of Law, graduating with a Juris Doctor in May 2019 and obtaining the State Texas Bar attorney license in October 2019.
-Together with his wife, they run an operate their own business Savvy Wool.
-He currently resides in Texas.

 Woolard is the son of Marvin and Jane Woolard.
 He is married to Emily Woolard, and they have a pet Vizsla.
 Woolard is an avid Bowhunter and bass fisherman.
-Daniel is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He attended Midwestern State University.
+He is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).

+After retiring from professional soccer, Woolard enrolled in law school at Samford University's Cumberland School of Law, graduating with a Juris Doctor in May 2019 and obtaining his State Bar of Texas license in October 2019.
+He and his wife operate their own business Savvy Wool.
+He currently resides in Texas.